mpayetta/mpayetta.github.io/_posts/2016-07-26-building-a-node-restful-api-the-endpoints.markdown

 - `load`: we'll use this controller function for all the requests that contain a `userId` on the path.
 This would be for the `GET /users/userId`, `PUT /users/userId` and `DELETE /users/userId`.
 This will make things easier by loading the user from the database and making it accessible in the request object as `req.dbUser`.
-- `get`: implementation for the `GET /users/userId` endpoint that returns a spedific user's data as json.
+- `get`: implementation for the `GET /users/userId` endpoint that returns a specific user's data as json.
 - `create`: implementation for the `POST /users` endpoint.
 It creates a new user document in our database by using the request body data sent by the client.
 - `update`: implementation for the `PUT /users/userId` endpoint.
 It also takes the data sent in the request body and uses